 How You Can Become a Master Joint Venturist

 Take this to heart.
 Always try to look out for any situation where someone has something that somebody else wants or needs, but on their own neither party would probably get down to getting it, or doing it, or combining it.
 You need to recognize the opportunities to solve other people’s problems that they couldn’t solve themselves.

 “Everything in business is either solving a problem somebody has, or fulfilling an opportunity that they’ve wanted to accomplish but never been able to (or never even realized that they wanted to), verbalizing and then transacting it for them.”

 The curious thing is that most of the time you do not need to solve their problems directly.
 For example, in the joint venture with the 8-track tapes, Jay could have bought the whole inventory and then stock it in stores.
 But this method yields no leverage.

 The Power of Leverage

 “Leverage” is a cliché term that is often thrown around in the business world.
 But what exactly is it?
-We all know it as the powerful driver that pushes the momentum and direction of any deal it’s applied to.
-Unfortunately, most people utilize leverage in a dangerous way.
+We all know it as the powerful driver that pushes the momentum and direction of any deal it is applied to.
+Through marketing, you can leverage a lot of things for your business.

 The “Flip Side” Of Leverage Keeps You On High Ground

 This “flip side” has infinite upside!
-Many people spend large amounts of time, effort and capital to build, acquire, or accumulate assets — tangible and intangible — that they fail to take advantage of.
+Many people spend large amounts of time, effort, and capital to build, acquire, or accumulate assets — tangible and intangible — that they fail to take advantage of.
 That’s the leverage!
 The investment is already in — capital, time, effort, now you just need to capitalize on them.